CI-CMG/pointstore-api-docs/pointstore_api.md

 **GET** /order/:id

-must include the order id in the request path
+Return the status of an existing **order** in JSON format.
+Must include the order id in the request path

 responses: